A Surging Warren Faces Attacks From More Moderate 2020 Candidates

 The tenor of this debate was different, however, with the attackers saying they are open to the idea.

 "I'm all for a wealth tax.
 I'm all for just about everything that was just mentioned in these answers," Buttigieg said.
-"Let me tell you, though, how this looks from the industrial Midwest where I live: Washington politicians, congressman and senators, saying all the right things, offering the most elegant policy prescriptions, and nothing changes."
+"Let me tell you, though, how this looks from the industrial Midwest where I live: Washington politicians, congressmen and senators saying all the right things, offering the most elegant policy prescriptions, and nothing changes."

 Polling shows that a wealth tax is more popular than Medicare for All and in some polls even gets more support than opposition from Republicans.